segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 When you're first starting out, we recommend that you limit your tracking plan to a few core events, but add lots of properties to provide context about them.
 We generally see more success with the “less is more” philosophy of tracking data, but you might also decide to take a more liberal “track more and analyze later” approach.
 Like everything, each alternative has pros and cons that are important to consider especially as it relates to your company's needs.

-### Shortcut!
-Check if a Business Spec meets your needs
+### Shortcut: Check if a Business Spec meets your needs

 Segment maintains several "Business Specs", which are recommendations based on your type of business that give recommendations on what to track, what additional traits or properties to collect, and how to format them.
-The two most common are the B2B (business-to-business) Spec, Ecommerce Spec, and our Mobile and Video specs.
+The two most common are the B2B (business-to-business) Spec, Ecommerce Spec, and Mobile and Video specs.

-If these specs meet your business needs, you're in luck!
-These specs are built into our tracking plan templates, so you don't need to start from a blank slate.
+If these specs meet your business needs, you're in luck.
+These specs are built into Segment tracking plan templates, so you don't need to start from a blank slate.

 #### B2B Spec